i5ilya/i5ilya/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Project on volume analyse of the stock market
+- 🌱 I’m currently learning Python, PostgreSQL, HTML, CSS, Flask

 <!--